bananaumai/query-aws-logs/README.md

-# qal - Query AWS CloudWatch Logs
+# Query AWS CloudWatch Logs

-qal is a wrapper tool for [CloudWatch Logs Insights Query API](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) that help your CloudWatch Logs investigation.
+query-aws-logs is a wrapper tool for [CloudWatch Logs Insights Query API](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) that help your CloudWatch Logs investigation.
 You can retrieve the CloudWatch Logs Insights Query result in JSON format more easily than using aws-cli.
 Additionally, you can retrieve the logs around the logs which exactly match query.
 This would be helpful when you try investigating the logs in CloudWatch Logs.